 Lay out a paper towel under a rack to place the fried seafood on.

 Heat the oil to 370 F over medium to medium-high heat in a deep fryer or a deep, heavy pot.
 If possible, attach the thermometer to the side.
-This can take 5 to 10 minutes.

 Mix the baking soda, 1/8 teaspoon of salt, cornstarch, and rice flour in a bowl until they are fully incorporated.

 Rapidly dip the seafood into the thin batter, shake it off a bit, and drop it into the oil.
 Do this in batches so the oil temperature does not drop too far.
 Do not crowd the pot.